-FAR contributes significantly to preventing and reducing risks for all types of cultural heritage in order to build disaster resilient communities.
+FAR contributes significantly to preventing and reducing risks to all types of cultural heritage to build disaster-resilient communities.
 The programme directly responds to ICCROM’s Strategic Directions on:

-As a multi-partner capacity development programme, FAR emphasizes integrated and multi-hazard risk management for all types of heritage (movable, immovable, and intangible), which is systematic and coordinated with actors from the wider field of disaster risk management.
+As a multi-partner capacity development programme, FAR emphasizes integrated and multi-hazard risk management for all types of heritage (movable, immovable and intangible), which is systematic and coordinated with actors from the broader field of disaster risk management.

-FAR aims to build resilience by encouraging community-based approaches for disaster risk reduction of heritage, as well as using heritage resources for transforming conflicts and contributing to climate action.
+FAR aims to build resilience by encouraging community-based approaches to disaster risk reduction of heritage, as well as using heritage resources to transform conflicts and contribute to climate action.
 The programme adheres to the implementation of the Sendai Framework for Disaster Risk Reduction for cultural heritage, in compliance with the commitments UNESCO and ICCROM made at a special session of the World Conference on Disaster Risk Reduction (WCDRR) in 2015 in Sendai, Japan.

 To learn more about FAR’s work, read Connecting people and heritage for peace and resilience.